rlhatcher/career-sliders/content/home/hero.md

 # **Advance your career with Career Sliders**

-A tool to help you push your career to the next level; understand your behavioural strengths and growth areas; set behavioural expectations and have difficult conversations
+A framework for professional behaviours that makes it easy to understand strengths and growth areas and frame conversations around professional behaviours.